-Arturo Rivera completed his first season in 2013 as a member of head coach Jen Weiss' coaching staff.
+Arturo Rivera completed his third season as a member of head coach Jen Weiss' coaching staff in 2015.

 Prior to Harvard, Rivera spent the 2012-13 academic year as a volunteer assistant at North Carolina where he helped the Tar Heels to a 26-6 overall record and a trip to the NCAA Tournament second round.
 Under the guidance of head coach Joe Sagula, UNC earned a pair of All-America honorable mention selections in Emily McGee and Paige Neuenfeldt while McGee and Chaniel Nelson were named to the All-ACC Team.
 Rivera was responsible for video breakdown and coding with the Tar Heels and also assisted with scouting and on the court coaching of the team’s liberos and middles.